What should I do if I am involved in an accident with a drunk driver?

 - A driver of another motor vehicle

 - Passengers in any of the vehicles

 - Heirs and personal representatives of anyone who is killed

 Are punitive damages available in a drunk driving accident?

 Punitive damages are designed to punish particularly egregious conduct and discourage others from engaging in such conduct, and they can potentially be recovered in Atlanta drunk driving injury cases.

 To learn more about your legal rights in these cases, and to get all your questions answered, you need the expert help of an experienced DUI victim attorney in Atlanta.
 We can help in your time of need.

-Call the Law Offices of Shane Smith today to take action on your case.
+Call Shane Smith Law today to take action on your case.
 You can reach us by calling (770) HURT-999 or by filling out the form on this page.